Azure/azure-sdk-for-java/sdk/spring-2-3/azure-spring-boot-samples/azure-spring-boot-sample-cosmos/README.md

-# Sample for Azure Cosmos DB Spring Boot client library for Java
+# Azure Sample for Azure Cosmos DB Spring Boot client library for Java

 ## Key concepts
 This sample project demonstrates how to use Azure Cosmos DB via Spring Boot Starter `azure-spring-boot-starter-cosmos` to store data in and retrieve data from your Azure Cosmos DB.